runeburner/runeburner.github.io/src/Manual/manual/en/rocks.md

 # Rocks

-Rock tiles are simply obstacle that must be destroyed.
+Rock entities are simply obstacle that must be destroyed.
 Some are harder than others.
 They must be destroyed with the [MINE](MINE) action.